 Best and Worst States for Driver Safety: How Does Virginia Rank?

-Virginia ranks in the top 12 safest states for driving fatalities, according to data from the National Highway Traffic Safety Administration (it's number 13 if you count the District of Columbia.
-However, two of its cities — Arlington and Alexandria — are among the 10 worst cities for car crashes in the United States.
-The Virginia DMV offers a breakdown on types and number of driver infractions in the state, noting that a car crashes in Virginia every 4.37 minutes.
-However, Virginia is improving, with fatalities decreasing 5.5 percent between 2013 and 2014.
+Virginia typically ranks among the safest states for driving fatalities, according to data from the National Highway Traffic Safety Administration.
+However, two of its cities — Arlington and Alexandria — have historically been some of the worst cities for car crashes in the United States.
+That said, Virginia is improving, with its fatality rates steadily declining.
 According to Brubaker, Virginia law enforcement officials maintain regular speed and sobriety checkpoints throughout the commonwealth to reduce accidents and drunk driving fatalities.

 Virginia Driver Safety Ranking